helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 sample schema initialization utility, and database specific configuration.
 JDBC dependencies and supporting documentation also remain with the corresponding database module.

-The H2 application contributes a `JdbcClientConfig` programmatically and obtains the resulting registry managed client.
+The H2 application contributes a named `JdbcClientConfig` programmatically and injects the resulting registry managed client into its imperative HTTP service.
 It also constructs a standalone setup client from the same existing `DataSource`.
 The other applications construct standalone clients through different public API forms.
 Each `SchemaInitializer` recreates and populates the schema as a convenience for running the sample, and is not intended for production schema management.
 In a production environment, create the schema and populate the required data before starting the application.
 Every database module supplies its